Ethra8/history_beyond_myth/README.md

 ![image](https://englishgrows.com/history_beyond_myths\assets\images\Philippe2+Arthur.jpg)

 ### HOME PAGE
 - **Background Fixed Image**: Full caption of the whole page [f.361v](https://www.bl.uk/manuscripts/Viewer.aspx?ref=royal_ms_16_g_vi_f361v) of the manuscript [Les Grandes Chroniques de France](https://www.bl.uk/manuscripts/Viewer.aspx?ref=royal_ms_16_g_vi) from where the hero image aforementioned has been taken.
 Source is manuscript Royal MS 16 G VI, f.361v, British Library.
-WHen the user scrolls down from the header, the hero image appears fixed on the background, with some medieval text  from the manuscript also visible.
+When the user scrolls down from the header, the hero image  taken from this membrane of the manuscript appears fixed on the background, with some medieval text from the manuscript page also visible.
 As the image is meant to be used an a background in this case, a black shadowy transparency has been put over it, so it doesn't distract the user of the page's content.
 ![image](https://englishgrows.com/history_beyond_myth/assets/images/full_manuscript_background_AVI.avif)

 - **Small Images Displayed In Line Underneath The Heading**, all related to the Arthurian mythos, and taken from digitalised medieval manuscripts written around the same century.
 Most images in this section reappear in subsequent pages.
 The images are here meant to be purely decorative, and their overflow is hidden, so users will see a different amount of images at this point, deppending on the size of the device used: